 Dominik Hangleiter

 I am a quantum scientist.
-I work at the interface between physics, computer science, mathematics, and philosophy of science.
-I am currently a Quantum Postdoctoral Fellow at the Simons Institute for the Theory of Computing at the University of California, Berkeley, got my Ph.D. from Freie Universität Berlin in Jens Eisert's group in 2020, and was a Hartree Postdoctoral fellow @ the Joint Center for Quantum Information and Computer Science of the University of Maryland & NIST from 2021 until 2024.
-I studied physics, philosophy, and mathematics @ Konstanz, Oxford and Munich.
+I work at the interface of computer science, physics, mathematics, and philosophy of science.
+I am currently an Ambizione fellow at ETH Zuerich and a Quantum Postdoctoral fellow at the Simons Institute for the Theory of Computing at UC Berkeley.
+Previously, I was a Hartree Postdoctoral fellow at QuICS of UMD & NIST between 2021 and 2024, got my Ph.D. from FU Berlin in 2020, and studied physics, philosophy, and mathematics in Konstanz, Oxford and Munich.

-I am always happy to talk about my work and to answer any questions you might have at mail@dhangleiter.eu.
+I am always happy to talk about my work and to answer any questions you might have at mail [at] dhangleiter [dot] eu.

 If you want to learn more about my work on fault-tolerant compiling of quantum algorithms, I recommend the following resources.